colfio/colfio-vanillajs/README.md

 - Asynchronous components

 ## Goals
-The goal is for ECSLite to be a lightweight and simple library that could be used for educational purposes.
-Therefore, it doesn't aim to provide a complex features of HTML5 game engines.
+The goal for COLF.IO is to be a lightweight and simple library that could be used for educational purposes.
+Therefore, it doesn't aim to provide complex features of HTML5 game engines.
 Instead, it should teach developers the basics of component-oriented programming

 ## Examples
 - see the examples folder
 - example1.html - renders an image
 - example2.html - renders two squares and shows how DebugComponent works
-- example3.html - shows how ExecutorComponent works
+- example3.html - shows how ChainComponent works
 - example4.html - shows simple animations

 ### Speed Driver